tebiondl/LocalChatBot/Readme.md

 ### How to run?

-Follow the next steps
+Follow the next steps.
+If you use another container engine, change the podman coman to that engine one.

 #### 1. Create secret

-You need to create a secret with this structure:
+You need to create a secret with this structure.
+The token you need to add is the hugging face token that can be generated in their website.

     {
         "hf_token": "YOUR_TOKEN"